wesley-ruede/Android/README.md

 process is broken and not working for the current version of Android and the projet has been abandoned.
 I've since released QuizApp, Trivia, ActivtyLifeCycle, Parse, and I'll be releasing a new project soon.
 There are new README's all through out and there is a restructure in the works to clean up the repo.
 I'll be coming back around for FireStore in the future.

+02/10/20 -- Triva is an app which utilizes the Volley Library to handle Json api calls.
+There are quite a few variations completed for people to try.
+Triva_1.0 utilizes Toast messages to confirm if the answer is correct or incorrect similar to the Question app I created.
+Triva_1.1 uses a shake animation and opacity animation while changing the CardView colors, green for correct and red for wrong.
+The Toast messages were still in place.
+Triva_1.2 finaly introduces the SharedPreference class which allows for saving of data locally on the device.
+The high score is saved when someone quits the app.